 What questions will be asked?
 When you call or go online to participate in Colorado's HIP, you will be asked for your name, address, date of birth, phone number, and Customer Identification (CID) number (or special license or falconry permit #).
 In addition, you will be asked if you intend to hunt migratory birds during the 2017-2018 small game season.
 You will be asked several questions about the number of ducks, geese, light geese and mourning doves you harvested in the previous season.
 You will also be asked about whether or not you hunted rails, snipe, coot, sandhill crane, and band-tailed pigeon.
 You may then be asked whether you would like to obtain a permit number to hunt band-tailed pigeon and/or sandhill crane (if the seasons are open).
 You will be asked if you intend to use the Walk-In Access Program, will hunt common small game species such as pheasants and quail, and finally, your likelihood of hunting sage grouse, sharp-tailed grouse, chukar, ptarmigan, furbearers, greater prairie chickens or Albert's squirrel during the 2017-2018 season (if the various seasons are open).
 After completion of the questionnaire, you will receive your HIP confirmation number and any applicable permit number(s) to write in the spaces provided on your small game license.
 You will also have an opportunity to update your contact information.

 Why can't I sign up immediately for my 2017-2018 HIP number when I purchase my 2017 license during December 2016 through March of 2017?
 The HIP Signup system automatically attributes a sign-up to the specific small game season in which the sign-up occurs.
-That means that a March 2016 signup, which falls in the 2016-2017 small game season, does not carry over through the next HIP period, beginning April 1.
+That means that a March 2017 signup, which falls in the 2016-2017 small game season, does not carry over through the next HIP period, which begins April 1.
 The system does not assume which season year you will hunt in, thus the requirement to sign up with HIP for each small game season.

 I hunt with a lifetime license, a disability license, a one-day license or a falconry permit; do I need to sign up with HIP?
 YES.
 Special license/permit holders are able to sign up in Colorado’s HIP using their license or permit numbers.
 They just need to press the appropriate key or click on the appropriate web choice when asked by the system how they would like to sign up.
 On those licenses/permits with no specific space allocated for the HIP #, the hunter just needs to write their number on the license/permit or on a piece of paper to take with them when hunting small game.
 Hunters who apply for a Disability License will be informed that they should sign up for HIP annually at the time they receive their license.